 (Vegan, USDA Organic, non-GMO)

-Pairing suggestion: Serve alongside one of deli’s green salads, such as Raw Kale Delight, and a hearty Breadsmith roll.
+Pairing suggestion: Serve alongside one of the deli’s green salads, such as Raw Kale Delight, and a hearty Breadsmith roll.

 Frontier Soups Washington High Plains Potato Leek Soup Mix